munteanusil/Builder-for-bank-account-statement-Multicash/MultiCashApp/Readme.md

-Here is the translation of the Multicash Project status report and documentation into English.

 Multicash PROJECT Work Status
 GET Path&Name@Date – The action takes place in the Upload method of the controller (SupplierController and InvoiceController).